A universal characterization of higher algebraic K-theory: Introduction

-In this paper we answer the above question in the setting of Lurie's theory of stable $\i$-categories.
-We believe that the $\i$-category of stable $\i$-categories is the correct domain for the algebraic $K$-theory functor since it provides a natural home for the main examples of interest coming from algebraic geometry and algebraic topology: the $\i$-category of perfect complexes associated to a scheme (or a stack), the $\i$-category of compact module spectra associated to a ring spectrum, and the $\i$-category of stable retractive spaces are all examples of stable $\i$-categories.
+Over the past few years the third author of this paper and Cisinski have carried out a program~\cite{CisTab0,CisTab, Duke} of providing universal characterizations of algebraic $K$-theory in the setting of dg-categories via the formalism of derivators.
+In this paper we adapt this approach to the setting of Lurie's theory of stable $\i$-categories.
+The $\i$-category of stable $\i$-categories provides a natural home for many examples of interest coming from algebraic geometry and algebraic topology: the $\i$-category of perfect complexes associated to a scheme (or a stack), the $\i$-category of compact module spectra for a ring spectrum, and the $\i$-category of stable retractive spaces are all examples of stable $\i$-categories.